-When it comes to location, the highest average paycheck (around $136K annually) can be spotted in Farmington, N.M.; Ferndale, Wash. (approximately $103K), the company's headquarter city of Houston, Texas (around $101K), and Midland, Texas ($95K) are the next top-paying cities.
-High paychecks are not found in Bartlesville, Okla.; in fact, at about $78K it is one of the worst-paid cities.
-By state, ConocoPhillips Company pays its New Mexico employees the most; the pay rate there is $119K per year.
+When it comes to location, the highest average paycheck (around $136K per year) can be spotted in Farmington, N.M.; Ferndale, Wash. ($103K), the company's headquarter city of Houston, Texas ($102K), and Midland, Texas (approximately $97K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Bartlesville, Okla. — at $76K, salaries are some of the lowest in the country.
+Across ConocoPhillips Company's U.S. offices, employees in the state of New Mexico earn the most, taking home about $119K annually.

 Years of Experience